aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/rollback.rst

 Rollback
 ========

 Oops.
-We’ve made a horrible mistake and we need to roll it back before anyone notices.
+We’ve made a horrible mistake, and we need to roll it back before anyone notices.

-Fortunately, using Git we have a record of what changed and we can revert everything back to the previous ``commit``.
-Once we revert the change, Jenkins will see see it and run your playbook again, undoing the changes that we just made.
+Fortunately, using Git, we have a record of what changed, and we can revert everything to the previous ``commit``.
+Once we revert the change, Jenkins will see it and rerun your playbook, undoing the changes we just made.

 Step #1: See the diff(erence)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before we roll back, let’s check what Git has on record.
 To do that,
-we’re going to have to get the checksum of the first commit in Lab #6
+we will have to get the checksum of the first commit in Lab #6
 and the checksum of the commit after you added VLAN 2000 and 3000.
 Once
 we get the checksums, we can ``diff`` them. ``Diff`` shows the difference between
 two items.

-To find the checksums, we need to use the ``git reflog`` command
+We need to use the ``git reflog`` command in the **IDE** terminal to find the checksums.
-in the **IDE** terminal.
-The ``git reflog`` command lists every commit, their checksum, their
+The ``git reflog`` command lists every commit, its checksum, distance from the current
-distance from the current commit, and the commit message.
+commit, and the commit message.

 Run ``git reflog`` inside your lab6 directory (``~/project/labfiles/lab6/lab``):